FStack-Develover/football-lovers/README.md

 ### Bugs
 #### solved bugs
 - When i was coding i realized that my css dont have any effect by styling.
-- This was because i didnt pay attention at the syntax. i wrote #hero zoom instead #hero-zoom
+- This was because i didnt pay attention at the syntax. i wrote #hero zoom instead #hero-zoom.
-- I add the missed "-" and solved my problem
+- I add the missed "-" and solved my problem.
 ### Validator Testing
 - HTML
     - No errors were returned when passing through the official W3C validator.